adnelson/re-opaque/README.md

 ## Opaque strings

 At runtime, they are just strings.
 But since each of them is a distinct module, they form distinct types; so you can never e.g. mix up an Email with a Name.
-In addition,
+In addition, you can set up validation rules and guarantee (short of escape hatches like `Obj.magic`) that all strings in the type will have been validated.

 ### Example